hmgle/graftcp-rust/README.md

 ## Architecture

-This project consists of four main components:
+This project consists of three main components:

-- **graftcp-common** - Shared types, error handling, and configuration
+- **graftcp-common** - Shared types, error handling, and configuration.
-- **graftcp** - Main binary that uses ptrace to intercept and redirect connections
+- **graftcp** - A library that uses ptrace to intercept and redirect connections.
-- **graftcp-local** - Local proxy server that forwards connections to SOCKS5/HTTP proxies
+- **graftcp-local** - A library that provides the local proxy server to forward connections.
-- **mgraftcp** - Combined binary with both graftcp and graftcp-local functionality
+- **mgraftcp** - The main binary that combines the tracer and proxy functionality.

 ## Building